mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 ![](img/login.png)

-* Custom replicas of core services.[Read the documentation to discover how to replicate core service](../development_suite/api-console/advanced-section/dev-console-config/replicas.md)
+* Custom replicas of core Services.[Read the documentation to discover how to replicate core Service](../development_suite/api-console/advanced-section/dev-console-config/replicas.md)
 * Added support for dash character in collection fields
 * Added support for dash character in collection index